NEC Software Solutions: 2000s

-In 2000, the company was rebranded to shed the old loss-making image, and the company changed its name to Northgate Information Solutions.
-This was actually the name of a small software house that the old MDIS company purchased years earlier.
-Through "re-focusing", and the loss of about two-thirds of the original MDIS staff, the business finally regained profitability in 2001.
+In 2000, the company was rebranded to shed the old loss-making image, and the company changed its name to Northgate Information Solutions—the name of a small software house that the old MDIS company had purchased years earlier.
+Through "re-focusing" and the loss of about two-thirds of the original MDIS staff, the business finally became profitable again in 2001.
 Through the sale of the health business unit, the company raised capital for acquisitions.